-(2) The design meets the requirements of 63.111(b).
+(2) The design meets the requirements of § 63.111(b).

 (d) Performance confirmation.
-The geologic repository operations area must be designed so as to permit implementation of a performance confirmation program that meets the requirements of subpart F of this part.
+The geologic repository operations area must be designed so as to permit implementation of a performance confirmation program that meets the requirements of Subpart F.

 (e) Retrievability of waste.